bookingagentapp/operating-system/glossary/index.md

 ### Echo Framework

 WebSocket management for real-time features.
-See `/docs/SYSTEMS/ECHO_FRAMEWORK.md`.
+Used for real-time notifications and updates.

 ## Related